getporter/porter/docs/content/plugins/filesystem.md

 description: Resolve secrets using the local filesystem
 ---

-The Filesystem secrets plugin is an internal plugin that can be enbaled through Porter's configuration file.
+The Filesystem secrets plugin is an internal plugin that can be enabled through Porter's configuration file.
-It stores and resolves parameters or outputs values in plaintext that are designated as sensitive in a bundle in your PORTER_HOME directory.
+It stores and resolves sensitive bundle parameters and outputs as plaintext files in your PORTER_HOME directory.
 This plugin is suitable for development and test but is not recommended for production use.
 In production, we recommend using a plugin that integrates with a remote secret store, such as the [Azure Key Vault] or [Hashicorp Vault] plugins.